 The impact of our research is great.
 Equally important is the impact MCORRP has had on education.
 We have given the opportunity to participate in clinical research to numerous medical students, residents, fellows and junior faculty.
 MCORRP provides a research home for developing outcome scientists interested in a variety of conditions and procedures.
 Equally important is our summer internship program, which in our most recent iteration served 35 students from 15 different universities to spend a summer with us learning about health care, immersed in a clinical research project, partnering with World Medical Relief in Detroit to deliver used medical supplies to needy nations, and experiencing a variety of shadowing experiences to help them discern whether a health care profession is the right choice for them.
 Through the years, we have touched more than a 200 students who have gone on to medical school, nursing programs, public health degrees and other health related fields.

 We are very fortunate to be at a place like the University of Michigan, which has allowed us to develop and grow MCORRP and its various initiatives.
 Equally, we are extremely fortunate to have an incredible group of staff, faculty, residents, students and fellows who honor and care for one another as individuals, seek our mutual goals of collaboration and innovation and are firmly committed to excellence, in everything that they do.
-As you read our 2017 report, I hope that you capture the depth, quality and amazing range of the work that MCORRP is currently doing and will do as it proceeds into the future.
+As you read our 2018 report, I hope that you capture the depth, quality and amazing range of the work that MCORRP is currently doing and will do as it proceeds into the future.
 Importantly, our work would not be possible without critical support from granting agencies, foundations, the University and Frankel Cardiovascular Center and individual donors who extend our impact through their generous support.

 Kim A. Eagle, M.D.